-While recycling and reusing materials is important, the most beneficial thing you can do to make an impact is to minimize the amount of waste that you produce in the first place, including wasted food.
-You can refuse to accept things like single-use plastics--such as bags, bottled water, utensils, straws and coffee cups.
+While recycling and reusing materials are important, the most beneficial thing you can do to make an impact is to minimize the amount of waste that you produce in the first place, including wasted food.
+You can refuse to accept things like single-use plastics--such as bags, bottled water, utensils, straws, and coffee cups.
 Instead, bring your own reusable shopping bags and produce bags as well as reusable water bottles, utensils, cups, or mugs.
 Purchase items with the least amount of packaging.
 This is the best way to guarantee that your stuff isn't headed toward the trash.

 One common thing thrown away by households is food.
 In fact, 30-40% of food is wasted in the U.S. Food waste is a social, economic, and environmental problem.
-As of 2017, 11.8% of U.S. households were reportedly food insecure.
+As of 2021, 10.2% of U.S. households were reportedly food insecure.
 With the amount of nutritional food that is sent to the landfill everyday, this percentage should be close to zero.

 The annual estimated cost for the amount of food U.S. households throw away is over $160 billion.
 This is often due to people throwing away food that is past the "best by" date, even when the product is still safe to eat.

 Lastly, the environmental impact of throwing so much food away is tremendous.
-When food ends up in the landfill, it produces a lot of methane due to the slow decomposition process that occurs in the confined space of a landfill.
+When food ends up in the landfill, it produces high amounts of methane due to the slow decomposition process that occurs in the confined space of a landfill.
 Methane is a very potent greenhouse gas that contributes to warming within the atmosphere.
 Another environmental impact from food waste is the amount of water that is wasted from growing food that is eventually thrown away.
-On average, about 4.2 trillion gallons of water is wasted by Americans each year due to food loss and waste in America.
+About 5.9 trillion gallons of water is lost each year due to food loss and waste in America.

 Las Vegas Livestock (LVL) takes in Las Vegas' unwanted food and re-purposes it as feed for animals.
 The brothers, Clint and Hank Combs, started the farm in 2017 in Apex, NV.
 Their father pioneered food scrap feeding in Las Vegas in the 1960's, and now the brothers are modernizing this process in a new location.
 The motto of the farm is Humane and Sustainable.
 The LVL team provides excellent care to the animals, and the barns have been designed to keep the animals quality of life in mind.
 Sustainability is always a priority of the farm.
 The family has close ties to the desert and understand the importance in conserving resources as well as keeping food out of the landfill.